 The White House’s attempt at censorship stirred a wave of outrage, the climate issue was out in the public and seemed to be gaining momentum.
 In Noordwijk, on the Netherlands’ coast, the first international Conference on Climate Change took place in November 1989, with more than 80 countries participating.
 It was assumed that the respective environmental ministers finally came to a binding decision to reduce greenhouse gas emissions, most probably changing Toronto’s goal to 20 percent reduction by 2005.
 Getting the Soviet Union and Japan on their side, however, the US torpedoed this goal, whatever President Bush might have said on his campaign trail when pollsters had shown that the environmental question resonated with the public.
 There was no decision.
 No binding reductions.
 Nothing but the declaration of a shared concern.
 A decade of struggle had been crushed – or, in Rich’s words, “The Decade We Almost Stopped Climate Change.”

 How it came about that politicians, corrupt scientists and lobbyists today can deny climate change outright is revealed in Losing Earth.
 Since the hope of Noordwijk got crushed, the amount of money the big companies in the atmosphere-destroying industries spent in the early 1980s on research into causes and consequences of climate change, has now been multiplied and is widely used for disinformation campaigns.
-An op-ed against the notion of climate change, for instance, bought for 2000 dollars, stated that science should be discredited and portrayed as ideologically biased.
+An op-ed against the notion of climate change, for instance, was rewarded with 2000 dollars - science should be discredited and portrayed as ideologically biased.
 The climate researcher and director of the Department of Geography at Bowling Green State University, Arthur N. Samel, said that he would not engage in ideological discussions with anyone on this issue.
 Instead he’d invite people who want to disagree to provide numbers and facts contradicting climate research.
 There are none.
 It’s not an ideological question.
 It’s not something you can choose to believe in or not.